Almost sure convergence of stochastic Hamiltonian descent methods: Conclusions

-In this paper, we have shown that the stochastic Hamiltonian descent algorithm \eqref{eq:stochastic_Hamiltonian_descent}, arising as a stochastic explicit-implicit Euler discretization of \eqref{eq:nearly_Hamiltonian_system}, under standard assumptions converges almost surely to the set of stationary points of the objective function $F$.
+In this paper, we have shown that the stochastic Hamiltonian descent algorithm (\ref{eq:stochastic_Hamiltonian_descent}), arising as a stochastic explicit-implicit Euler discretization of (\ref{eq:nearly_Hamiltonian_system}), under weak assumptions converges almost surely to the set of stationary points of the objective function $F$.
+In the terminology of~\cite{robbins_monro_1951}, this means that the estimator determined by $\{q_k\}$ is a strongly consistent estimator of a stationary point of $F$.
+(Here, the designated asymptoticity is with respect to the number of iterations instead of the sample size.)
+Similarly, the result in Corollary~\ref{cor:convinexp} is akin to $\{q_k\}_{k \geq 0}$ being an asymptotically unbiased estimator of a stationary point $q_*$.